-The prototype employee database handles a maximum of 100 employees and can be implemented using SQL or simply as an in-memory data structure that gets uploaded when the server starts.
-The location application supports two classes of clients: authorized HR clients that have the capability to input employee location information that is sent to the location database on the server and query clients that enable any Global employee to remotely query the database to retrieve employee information (that may include the latest photo on file).
-You should use the following specifics to define the sizes of the specific database fields:
+The prototype DID database handles a maximum of 100 body entries and can be implemented using SQL or simply as an in-memory data structure that gets uploaded when the server starts.
+The medical examiner disaster application supports two classes of clients: authorized clients that have the capability to input information about bodies recovered after a disaster that is sent to the DID database on the server and query clients that enable any member of the public to create an account and remotely query the DID database to retrieve current information about bodies recovered from a specific disaster and to indicate that they have a missing relative whose picture they may upload.
+You should use the following specifics to define the sizes of these required database fields:

-id\number is a 9-digit identification number.

-first\name is a non-blank ASCII string with maximum length of 15 characters. is a non-blank ASCII string with maximum length of 20 characters. title is a non-blank ASCII string with maximum length of 15 characters.
+id_number is a 9-digit identification number. first_name is a non-blank ASCII string with maximum length of 15 characters. last_name is a non-blank ASCII string with maximum length of 20 characters. location is a ASCII string with maximum length of 36 chaaracters.